 Tesla currently have 4 models available to order, the Model S, a large executive hatch, the Model X, a large SUV, the Model 3, the entry level compact saloon and the Model Y, the compact SUV.
-The availability of each varies between countries with MS and MX only being delivered in the US, Canada and Mexico.
-For a detailed side by side comparison of features check differences between the S3XY models.
+The availability of each varies between countries with Model S and Model X initially only being delivered in the US, Canada and Mexico however is now available in Europe albeit still limited to left hand drive versions.
 Which is right for you will of course depend on your requirements and budget, and we provide detailed buyers guides for each model, but we set out the main factors below.

-This is the much anticipated low cost Tesla and while not quite as cheap as originally planned, it is still the most affordable new Tesla in RWD form.
-Delivery lead times are now often less than 6 weeks with pre built inventory becoming increasingly available.
-We are somewhat surprised that used cars are often as expensive as new orders and we believe the perception of long wait times is causing this, however unless you have a very specific requirement this is rarely the case.
+This is the much-anticipated low-cost Tesla and while not quite as cheap as originally planned, it is still the most affordable new Tesla in RWD form.
+Delivery lead times have been as low as 6 weeks with pre built inventory becoming increasingly available.

-The Model 3 is the smallest although still a 5 seater, it is a saloon/sedan and while the boot/trunk is fairly large, it misses out on the practicality of the hatch found in the MS and MY.
+The Model 3 is the smallest model although still a 5-seater, it is a saloon/sedan and while the boot/trunk is fairly large, it misses out on the practicality of the hatch found in the MS and MY.
 It is also the first Tesla to be made with the CCS power connector for Europe as standard, this is backward compatible with the Type 2 AC charging sockets, plus the CCS rapid chargers.
 It is also the first Tesla to supercharge at up to 250kw (Long Range and Performance Models) although the facelift Model S and Model X and the Model Y are now also capable of these speeds.